athy125/Arable/README.md

 You can get recommendarions on What to grow.
 How to grow, et cetera.
 You can get news latest news about agriculture and farming news.

 # Installation
-> Git clone this repository
+1. Git clone this repository.
-> Open in vscode or android studio
+2. Open in vscode or android studio.
-> Ppdate the dependencies for flutter
+3. Update the dependencies for the App.
-> Open your ios/android simulator
+4. Open your ios/android simulator.
-> Type flutter run and boom you just installed the App and now can access and use it locally :)
+5. Type flutter run wait for it and boom you just installed the App and now can access and use it locally :)

 # Features
 1) Chat with other community.